trigger-corp/Forge-Documentation/source/releasing.rst

 Updating existing apps
 --------------------------------------------------------------------------------
 If you are using Forge to update an existing app which was not built on the platform, you will need to specify the package name manually, to match the one you had in your old app.
-To do this, see :ref:`package_names <field-package_names>` in the configuration documentation.
+To do this, see :ref:`package_names <modules-package_names>` in the configuration documentation.

 Android
 --------------------------------------------------------------------------------